Quickstart

 Full source of this step is in here.

-Now, we'll add an ability to open the task details page.
-There are few possibilities to accomplish this task in the Reblocks:
+Now, we'll add the ability to open the task details page.
+There are a few possibilities to accomplish this task in Reblocks:

-2. We can implement a classical web-app where task details page will have it's own URL.
-This makes history and sharing works as user expects.
-For this reason and also to show you how routing works in Reblocks, we'll go by this way.
+2. We can implement a classical web app where the task details page will have its own URL.
+This makes history and sharing work as the user expects.
+For this reason and also to show you how routing works in Reblocks, we'll go this way.

 Task Details Widget